 Fast forward ten years, and we have officially arrived at the non-baby stage.
 We have two big strapping boys who debate every subject and run ahead of us on hiking trails.
 They’re independent, they’re fun and they are definitely not infants any more.
 The irony of it all?
 There are moments when I yearn for the newborn stage again.
 Perhaps I have a case of “the grass is greener”.
 Perhaps I’m crazy.
 Or perhaps I now appreciate the incredible amount of love, growth and effort that contributed to my sweet babies morphing into young men and I want to revisit and cherish that intense yet fleeting period.

-These days, if I’m talking to an expectant dad or mom who has never considered him or herself to be a baby fanatic, I give them these simple tips:
+These days, if I’m talking to an expectant dad or mom who has never considered him or herself to be a baby fanatic and is feeling a little anxious about becoming a parent, I give them these simple tips:

 My Three Suggestions for Non-Baby Folks: